 Recommended Adventures

 One of my favorite places to hike, bike, and otherwise enjoy the outdoors is Marquette, Michigan, in the heart of the Upper Peninsula.
-For more information on outdoor recreation, trail systems, scenic views, great restaurants, culture, and unique lodging options in Marquette, check out my 2026 Adventure Guide: Recreation, Culture, and Food in Marquette, Michigan.
+For more information on outdoor recreation, trail systems, scenic views, great restaurants, Upper Peninsula culture, and unique lodging options in Marquette, read more in my 2026 Adventure Guide: Recreation, Culture, and Food in Marquette, Michigan.

 Get out there and and enjoy all that the beautiful Great Lakes region has to offer!